themeblvd/frontstreet/docs/assets/frontstreet/plugins/owl-carousel/readme.md

 ## CSS

-In our package we've included only the .scss files from Owl Carousel that we're using.
-We've @import'ing these into Front Street's sliders.scss file.
+In our package we've included only the Sass files from Owl Carousel that we're using.
+We're @import'ing these into Front Street's `sliders.scss` file.

 * core - yes
 * animate - yes